Lynthar/Tidycraft/CONTRIBUTING.md

   (EXDEV).
 We don't currently fall back to copy+remove.
 Rare in practice.
 - **Linux inotify limits.** `/proc/sys/fs/inotify/max_user_watches` caps the watcher's capacity.
 Large projects can exhaust it; `notify` returns an error we only log to stderr.
-Tracked in DEVLOG long-term ideas.
 - **macOS code signing.** Distribution requires Developer ID signature + notarization.
 Not set up yet.
 - **Keyboard shortcuts display.** `useKeyboardShortcuts` handles both `ctrlKey` and `metaKey` for detection, but the `SHORTCUTS` display table hardcodes `"Ctrl"`. macOS users see incorrect labels.
-Low priority, tracked in DEVLOG.
+Low priority.

 ---

 ## 8. Contribution Workflow

-1. **Read `DEVLOG.md`** before starting.
-It has the active roadmap, current tech debt, and a "long-term ideas" list of work worth doing.
+1. **Read `REDESIGN.md`** before starting.
+It tracks the active visual- redesign phases and the locked design decisions; the phase table tells you what's in flight and what's on deck.
-2. **Pick a task** from the DEVLOG status table or the long-term ideas.
+2. **Pick a task** from the phase table, an open issue, or the README's "Backlog" section.
 For larger work, open an issue first to discuss scope.
 3. **Follow the existing style.** Rust: `rustfmt` defaults.
 TS: match nearby files.
 Prefer editing existing files to creating new abstractions.
 4. **Commit in focused chunks.** One-line subject, blank line, a short body explaining **why** (the what is in the diff).
 Group related changes;
    don't bundle unrelated work.
-5. **Update `DEVLOG.md`** when you finish a roadmap item or add technical
+5. **Update `REDESIGN.md`** when you finish or reprioritize a phase:
-   debt:
    - Update the phase-status table.
-   - Add a dated entry at the top of the "过程日志 / process log" section with *改动 (what changed)*, *为什么 (why)*, and *影响面 (blast radius / caveats)*.
+   - Add a dated note under the relevant phase section recording *改动 (what changed)*, *为什么 (why)*, and *影响面 (blast radius / caveats)*.
 6. **Verify locally** before pushing: `cargo test --lib`, `pnpm build`, and a quick `pnpm tauri dev` sanity check.
-7. **Open the PR** with a summary linking to the DEVLOG entry you added, if any.
+7. **Open the PR** with a summary that mirrors the commit body.

 ---